 2008 Presidental Campaign --My Style

 I have never endorsed a canidate on here but there 'sw a first for eveything.
 As a self-proclaimed political junkie I have been glued to the election of 2008!
 Now many want to peg me as an extreme right or left winger depending on the atmosphere, but I am and alway will be an independent.
 I voted for John Kerry in 2004 not because I liked him, although I admmired hisa courage.
 My vote was against Bush and to correct a mistake that I made four years earlier.
 As you might have read on the Internet I was involved in the medical malpractice debate=.
-Since Bush was totally for the insurance companies and wanted to cap damages on medical malpractice lawsuits, I voted again him.
+Since Bush was totally for the insurance companies and wanted to cap damages on medical malpractice lawsuits, I voted againat him.
 Kerry wasn't any bargin, but I would rather die then vote for a third party.
 Bush won anyway and continued to flush the country down the toilet.

 Now here it is the beginning of the next election cycle and with it comes a fresh set of canidates.
 I was originally secretly rooting for Rudy Guiliani and definitely felt my heart sank when he bowed out.
 The Republicans who said he wasn't conservative enough obviously forgot the beating they took two years ago during the Congressional races.
 For the record I did indeed vote Democrat, again more to punish the Republicans than anything else.